Using Observatory#

 Important

 Only log messages with log level DEBUG emitted after changing the subscription are visible.
-It is not possible to view debug messages before that moment.
+It is not possible to view debug messages before that moment since they have not been sent by the satellites.

 It is also possible to increase the verbosity for a specific log topic of a sender.
 For example, to see heartbeating in action it is possible to increase the verbosity of the CHP topic to TRACE for the Sputnik.One sender.
 This is achieved by clicking on the name of the sender in the subscription window on the right and the adjusting the log level for the topic.